cortexproject/cortex/docs/arguments.md

 - `-querier.worker-parallelism`

    Number of simultaneous queries to process, per worker process.
+   See note on `-querier.max-concurrent`

 ## Querier and Ruler

 The ingester query API was improved over time, but defaults to the old behaviour for backwards-compatibility.
-Therefore in a new installation both of these next flags should be set to `true`:
+For best results both of these next two flags should be set to `true`:

 - `-querier.batch-iterators`